 Today I'm going to take you back to 1963 and tell you the story of Gerald Trenton, who was discussed in the February 7, 1963 issue of JET.

-I'm going to use female pronouns since Gerald expressed the desire to transition.
+I'm going to use female pronouns and the feminine derivative of the birth name since Geraldine expressed the desire to transition.
 Unfortunately the JET article doesn't chronicle the femme name.

-So after 60 job rejections, young Gerald decided since she was 5 foot 9 inches tall, had no facial hair and weighed 125 pounds, she would try job hunting as a woman.
+So after 60 job rejections, young Geraldine decided since she was 5 foot 9 inches tall, had no facial hair and weighed 125 pounds, she would try job hunting as a woman.